 From experimentation, it has been determined that at about 100 kHz away from the notch, when the notch filter itself causes a VSWR of about 1.5:1 to occur in an (otherwise "flat" 1:1 match) it will notch out the energy at the notch's center frequency by at least 15-20 dB.

 This result was not unexpected as the current is rather widely distributed along the inside of the "cavity" and the ohmic losses there are of less importance than those of the coil itself.
-Any future duplications of these filters will not use copper foil lined cans.
+Any future duplications of these filters would not use copper foil lined cans.

 How the two filters are used at a Field Day site: